 Ways to Cash Out Your Loyalty Miles Now

-Even if Calhoun’s prediction that at least one airline will go bankrupt proves accurate, the airline and its loyalty program may survive and continue to offer value to customers.
+Even if an airline goes bankrupt, the airline and its loyalty program may survive and continue to offer value to customers.

-However, if you’re concerned about the worst-case scenario—or even just a devaluation of your miles—and you want to use your miles while you can, you don’t necessarily have to fly to do that.
+However, if you’re concerned about the worst-case scenario—or even just a devaluation of your miles—and you want to use your miles while you can, you can use them for other benefits.
 Depending on the airline, you may have other redemption options:

 - Book other travel